 While I was talking to Herb, I noticed that Dave had also been distracted by shiny things in the shape of Middletown resident Carl Marino’s beautiful hand built, one-of-a-kind 2002 Harley Custom Trike called “The Eagle.”
 The eagle-shaped metalwork on the trike was amazing and gathered a lot of attention throughout the show.

-Middletown resident Steve Baldwin was eager to tell us that his Chevy AC International Coupe would be the featured car at this year’s Middletown Antique/Classic Car and Truck Show, to be held at Middletown High School in October.
+Middletown resident Steve Baldwin was eager to tell us that his Chevy AC International Coupe would be the featured car at this year’s Middletown Antique/Classic Car and Truck Show, to be held at Middletown HS in October.
 The car, built in 1929 and featuring the first six-cylinder engine manufactured by Chevrolet, is something to see.
-Stay tuned for an in-depth feature on the Chevy later in the year from Cruisin’ Photography.
 Not content with one great-looking ride, Steve had his 1987 GMC Caballero parked next to the Chevy.

 Starting his racing career early in life, 15-year-old Nick Sowa, from Middletown, had his 2011 Ford Legend Coupe on show.
 “It has a 122hp, 1250cc Yamaha engine and is about 10 ½ x 5 feet in size.
 I race this car in New Hampshire and at the Waterford Speedbowl.
 I’m off to a bit of a slow start with three fourth-place finishes at Waterford this season.”
 Nick told us that his ambition is to race one day in the NASCAR Sprint Cup.

-Another car that caught my eye was Toddand Bev Lucas’ 1962 Chrysler Newport.
-The golden-hued beauty has 62,000 original miles on it, a 361 V8, push button transmission, power windows and seats and an original price tag of $2,964.
+Another car that caught my eye was Todd and Bev Lucas’ 1962 Chrysler Newport.
+The golden beauty has 62,000 original miles, a 361 V8, push-button transmission, power windows and seats and an original price tag of $2,964.